ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 - The field is named `subscription` (not `websocket`) since it configures the subscription capability of the client rather than a transport.
 No transport-abstraction type is introduced for it: the Ballerina `http:Client` supports SSE natively (responses data-bind to `stream<http:SseEvent, error?>`) with no SSE-specific client configurations, so a future `graphql-sse` transport can reuse the GraphQL client's existing HTTP configurations in `ClientConfiguration` as-is.
 If transport-specific settings turn out to be necessary, the field type can be widened to a union (e.g., `WebSocketConfiguration|SseConfiguration`) at that point.
 - A nil `subscription` field does not disable subscriptions: `subscribe()` works with the default behavior (derived URL, no `connection_init` payload, no reconnection, default WebSocket configurations).
-- The GraphQL module already depends on the `websocket` module for the listener-side subscription support, so exposing `websocket:ClientConfiguration` does not add a new dependency.
+- The GraphQL module already depends on the `websocket` module for the listener-side subscription support, so using the WebSocket client underneath does not add a new dependency.
-- The `subProtocols` field of the provided `websocket:ClientConfiguration` is always overridden to `["graphql-transport-ws"]`, since the protocol is not user-selectable.
+- The subprotocol is not user-configurable: `WebSocketClientConfiguration` mirrors `websocket:ClientConfiguration` without the `subProtocols` field, and the client always sets the subprotocol to `graphql-transport-ws` internally.
+A dedicated record (instead of exposing `websocket:ClientConfiguration` directly and overriding the field) prevents a user-provided value from being silently ignored.
 - A separate `serviceUrl` override is provided because some GraphQL deployments host subscriptions on a different endpoint than queries and mutations.
-- Custom headers for the WebSocket upgrade request (e.g., an `Authorization` header) are supported via the `customHeaders` field of the underlying `websocket:ClientConfiguration`.
+- Custom headers for the WebSocket upgrade request (e.g., an `Authorization` header) are supported via the `customHeaders` field of the `WebSocketClientConfiguration`.
 For example:

 ```ballerina
 graphql:Client donationsClient = check new ("http://localhost:9090/donations",